mhaid/rc-car_autonomous/README.md

 #### Connect Arduino

-Connect your motor shield with your Arduino by solder it onto the pins as discribed [here](http://www.gunook.com/anleitung-fur-monster-motor-shield-vnh2sp30/).
+Connect your motor shield with your Arduino by solder it onto the pins as described [here](http://www.gunook.com/anleitung-fur-monster-motor-shield-vnh2sp30/).
 My setup looks like this:
 <p align="center">
   <img src="documentation/rc_arduino.JPG">